epoch/tallboy/README.md

 )
 ```

+## How it works

-9. Most components in tallboy can be invoked separately.
+Most components in tallboy can be invoked separately.
 The design philosophy is inspired by how web browsers renders HTML.

 ```
 ┌───────────────────────────────────────────────────────────┐